cobi-bike/DevKit-UI/README.md

 # HTML basic template

-Pls always use this basic template to create all of your views.
+Always use this basic template to create all of your views.
 ``` html
 <!DOCTYPE html>
 <html>